ACVIM Consensus Statement

 are less likely to have clinical signs attributable to

-Most of these dogs are middle-aged or older,
+Most of these dogs are middle-aged or older, and it

 is always prudent to complete the database with a